 But, it’s also clear that we are social animals.
 Many people work better when they are in the presence of others.
 The host in the room asks each participant to share their goals out loud.
 The act of sharing and being visible to others creates enough energy for our members to get started and to follow through.

-Take a moment to think about what you need to do, and then figure out the smallest first step you can take.
-Then simply join a Flow Club on time to get it done.
+Take a moment to think about what you need to do (anything goes — from drafting an important memo to cleaning your room), and then figure out the smallest first step you can take.
+Book a Flow Club to set aside time to work on it, and join the session from your computer with the intention of getting it done.

 Flow Club is a live, structured experience with specific choreography that is easy to participate and host in.
-As a member, you’ll find that it’s much, much easier than organizing your own group.
+As a member, you’ll find that it’s much, much easier than organizing your own group, whose members may or may not have the same commitment as you do.

 We've thought through details to help people focus and remove overwhelm: